 Where ICT is non-web software that provides a user interface which is closed to all assistive technology it shall not have to meet the "Name, role, value" success criterion in Table 11.11 because this success criterion requires information in a programmatically determinable form.

-11.4.1.3 Void
+11.4.1.3 Status messages

+Where ICT is non-web software, it shall satisfy WCAG 2.1 Success Criterion 4.1.3 Status Messages.

 11.5 Interoperability with assistive technology